summa-tx/coins/README.md

   1. `impl riemann_core::types::tx::Value` on your struct.
 1. Implement a type to be your `Output`
   1. This represents the output TXOs created by a transaction.
-  1. In Bitcoin this is `rmn_btc::types::txout::BitcoinInput`.
+  1. In Bitcoin this is `bitcoins::types::txout::BitcoinInput`.
   1. Add the trait: `impl riemann_core::types::tx::Output`
   1. Associate your `Value` and `RecipientIdentifier` types.